SofiaAngelaKnutas/grp_6-portfolio-ma2003b/case-03-cluster-analysis/README.md

 - Objective: find a small number of interpretable, business-relevant segments that can guide marketing actions

-# 2.2 Justificación del método
+# 2.2 Justification of the method

 - Clustering is appropriate because we do not have predefined labels; we want to discover segments directly from behavior.
 - k-means provides compact, well-separated clusters and is widely used in marketing segmentation.
 - The resulting clusters are easy to interpret using averages of key variables (spend, frequency, engagement, returns, etc.), which is crucial for business stakeholders.

-# 2.3 Herramientas y librerías
+# 2.3 Tools and Libraries

 The analysis was implemented in Python using: